juliuskunze/jaxnet/API.md

     return dense
 ```

-(For technical reasons, `parameter` is required to be called with a dummy argument
+(For technical reasons, `parameter` is required to be called with any dummy argument
-that needs to be (any part of) or depend on the module input.
+that depends on the module input.
 This is planned to be removed in a future version.)
-The `Parameter` helper function allows to express the same more concisely:
+The `Parameter` function allows to express the same more concisely:

 ```python
 def Dense(out_dim, kernel_init=glorot(), bias_init=randn()):